anubhav3/House_prices/README.md

 ## Introduction

-Prediciting sales price of a houses from its features
+Predicting sales price of a house from its features